cdapio/cdap/docs/loom-docs/source/guide/installation/index.rst

 You will need to set up an account and a database in MySQL.
 An example schema file (for MySQL) for this can be found at ``/opt/loom/server/docs/sql``.

-.. note:: after installing the mysql connector, the java version may change.
-Make sure you are using java 1.6 from oracle.
-You may need to run update-alternatives --config java to do this.
+.. note:: after installing the MySQL connector, the Java version may change.
+Make sure you are using Java 1.6 from Oracle.
+You may need to run ``update-alternatives --config java`` to do this.

 Loom server Configuration
 -------------------------